sander/hierarchical-deterministic-keys/context.md

 # Privacy-preserving key management in the EU Digital Identity Wallet

+> [!NOTE]
+> These are notes by Peter Lee Altmann and Sander Dijkhuis from an initial exploration during March 2024.
+We keep these notes in temporarily for in-depth context in addition to the [README](README.md), until the other documents are more complete.

 ## Context

 Relevant EUDIW solution security components (uncontested in ARF v1.3):